grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 **Chapter 6: Storyguiding.**

-### 5. The secret war
+### 5. Always the secret war

 > [!NOTE]
 >
 > Looking for more information on adversaries, I picked up the *Curseborne Tasty Bit Omnibus* (terrible name) for some insight.
 It's a collected volume of enemies that was published in the lead up to the release of *Curseborne*.
 Antagonists here seemed to include very few venators, and focused on more supernatural threats like corrupted Accursed, phantasms and Fae servants.

+Well, maybe not always.

+The *World of Darkness* has some of the greatest villains in tabletop roleplaying.
+The Wyrm, the Technocracy, Oblivion and Banality.
+All horrifying in their own way, and they're not just iconic.
+They define the setting and themes as much as the splats do.
+What are the Garou with their war against the embodiment of ecological corruption?

+Yet, in the 30 years since the OWoD, trends have moved away from monolithic settings.
+The chief complaint against the WoD was always the dreaded metaplot, a vast body of lore shaped by the monolithic entities in the setting: the Carmarilla, the Hierarchy, etc. It made it almost impossible for casual players to dip into the various game lines, and so White Wolf moved away from metaplot in subsequent game lines, such as *Vampire: the Requiem*.

 **Chapter 6: Adversaries.** Second only to the splats chapter, the adversaries define urban fantasy games.